Gouliath1/portfolio-tracker/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Portfolio Data Setup

+To track your portfolio:

+1. Create a `src/data/positions.json` file by copying `src/data/positions.template.json`
+2. Edit `positions.json` with your portfolio data
+3. The template includes examples for both USD and JPY stocks

+Note: `positions.json` is gitignored to keep your portfolio data private.
+Use the template as a reference for the required data structure.